wrenoud/nos-fpm/markdown/chapter_7.md

 Page 2

 Document Type: SOP

 Pydro:
 2.2 Generate TCARI .tid file
 a.
 Load the desired TCARI project data.
 No other data needs to be loaded/inserted into the Pydro Survey Session (PSS) to use the utility.

 *Page 1*

 ------------------------------------------------------------------------------------------------------------------------

 *Page 2*

 ------------------------------------------------------------------------------------------------------------------------

 b.
-Select Tides->CARIS TCARI Tide->Create TCARI TID File via S-57, and select the S57 file from step 1).
+Select Tides-&gt;CARIS TCARI Tide-&gt;Create TCARI TID File via S-57, and select the S57 file from step 1).
 (Note: there are menu options to opt for PREDICTED tides as generated by TCARI; if you want predicted tides rather than TCARI tides, use that menu option.)

 CARIS Notebook:
 2.3 Correct the features for tide
 a.
 Perform a feature selection in Notebook, using the same query from step 1)
 b.
-Go to Tools->Load Tide ->Single tide station observations: browse and select the .tid file created in step 2).
+Go to Tools-&gt;Load Tide -&gt;Single tide station observations: browse and select the .tid file created in step 2).

 Effective Date: Date